Early days in Hillcrest, Hamilton

 Auckland Libraries

-For an audio account of growing up in Hamilton as a teen during the 1930s-40s and studying a farming course at Ruakura, see interview with Jack Riddell & Margaret Harris (Hamilton Public Library Youth Oral History Project).
+For an audio account of growing up in Hamilton as a teen during the 1930s-40s and studying a farming course at Ruakura, see interview, "Teenagers at Woodlands in the 1930s and 1940s: an interview with Jack Riddell and Margaret Harris" held in Hamilton City Libraries Heritage Collections.

 Improving The Quality Of New Zealand Flocks